 The sailing stones of Death Valley

 In parts of California’s Death Valley, stones sail across the desert floor, leaving trails in the sand—and it seems like they do it all on their own.
 But Live Science reports that a team of scientists attached motion-activated video equipment to some of the stones and discovered that during the winter, the desert floor develops a thin coating of ice.
 When the ice melts and begins to break up, the sheets—with the wind’s help—drag the rocks to a new position.
 Check out the mysteries of science that no one has figured out.

 Two of the biggest mysteries surrounding Stonehenge are how and why people created the huge monument.
 But both of these mysteries seem to have been solved by an archeologist who published his findings not long ago in the Journal of British Archaeology.
 Seems the two largest stones weren’t placed by humans but had been in place for millions of years before humans decided to create a monument around them.
-Here’s more about Stonehenge, as well as 7 other archeological mysteries.

 The “alien” of Atacama